jolenewilliams82301/computer-programming-math-tool/README.md

-# Matrix and Numerical System Analyzer
+# Computer Programming Mathematics Tool

 README.md to be updated